 - 1 tin of tuna

-Cook the garlic and anchovy for about 30 seconds, the anchovy will completely melt away.
+- Cook the garlic and anchovies for about 30 seconds, the anchovies will completely melt away.

-Chop the cherry tomatoes, and add them to the pan together with the capers.
-Leave to cook until the tomatoes will become mushy, that should not take longer than 4-5 minutes.
+- Chop the tomatoes, and add them to the pan together with the capers - leave to cook until the tomatoes will become mushy, that should not take longer than 4-5 minutes.

 - Toss in the pasta, lemon juice, flaked tuna, Italian herbs and parsley, give it a good stir, and remove from the heat.